redhat-best-practices-for-k8s/certsuite-claim/README.md

 `schemas/claim.schema.json` defines the claim schema using [JSON Schema Draft-07](https://json-schema.org/draft-07/json-schema-release-notes.html).
-JSON Schema serves as the only definition language for a `test-network-function` claim.
+JSON Schema serves as the only definition language for a `redhat-best-practices-for-k8s` claim.
 In other words, even though other language bindings are possible (and some provided), the ultimate claim definition is `claim.schema.json`.
 In the unfortunate event of ambiguity between `claim.schema.json` and a particular language binding, the former rules.